 - To set the predictive text input on, select a language in the dictionary options list.
-Predictive text input is only available for the languages on the list. - To change back to the traditional text input, select Dictionary off.
+Predictive text input is only available for the languages on the list. - To revert to traditional text input, select Dictionary off.

-Tip: To quickly set the predictive text input on or off when writing text, press # ♠ twice, or press and hold Options.
+Tip: To quickly set the predictive text input on or off when writing text, press 4 twice, or press and hold Options.